COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 Energy Input Uses water (for hydrogen) and electricity, with 65% lower electricity consumption compared to electric boilers.
 When paired with solar, wind, or geothermal, operational energy costs are nearly zero.
 Requires natural gas as the primary fuel, with electricity used for ignition and system controls.
 Heating efficiency depends on a continuous gas supply.

-Set Temperature Reach Time Fast response time with almost instant heat generation via hydrogen combustion.
+Set Temperature Reach Time Fast response time with almost instant heat generation via hydrogen plasma combustion.
 Temperature control is more precise.
 Slower to reach the desired temperature due to the nature of gas combustion.
-Heating takes longer compared to plasma systems.
+Heating takes much longer compared to plasma systems.

 Installation Complexity and Safety Installation is simple: No gas connections, pipelines, or storage tanks required.
 Safe operation without the risks associated with gas storage or supply disruptions.
 Installation requires specialized gas connections, pipelines, and ventilation to ensure safe operation.
 Risk of gas leaks and explosion hazards.

 Economy (Cost of Operation) Extremely low operational costs, especially when paired with renewables.
-For a 100 m² space, it uses 6 kW/hour and runs for only 6 hours daily (compared to 17-18 kW/hour for electric boilers).
+For a 100 m² space, it uses 6 kW/hour and runs for only 5 hours daily (compared to 18 - 24 kW/hour for electric boilers).
 Moderate fuel costs but subject to volatile gas prices.
 Operational costs rise if gas prices increase or during cold seasons with high heating demands.

 Environmental Impact Eco-friendly: Zero emissions, no external fuel needed, and no impact on air quality.
 Negative environmental impact due to CO₂, NOₓ emissions, and methane leaks.
 Natural gas extraction and transportation also harm ecosystems.